1922 Seanad: Initial membership

-The Dáil election was conducted on 7 December 1922 by single transferable vote as a single 30-member district.
-The procedure to be used was specified in a Dáil resolution of 1 November and published in Iris Oifigiúil on 7 November.
-A candidate for election had to be nominated and seconded by a TD; many were nominated by Cosgrave on submission from various public bodies.
-Nominations closed at midday on 7 December; ballots were distributed at 3 pm, the poll closed at 5pm, and counting began immediately.
-At 8 pm, the Ceann Comhairle, who was also the returning officer, announced the result would not be known for some time, and the Dáil was adjourned.
-President Cosgrave had announced the assassination of Seán Hales during the Irish Civil War.
-Eighty-one TDs voted; none of the abstentionist TDs were eligible to vote or nominate candidates.
-(Note: Not having subscribed to the Oath of Allegiance, they could not sign the roll, which was required by regulations 2 (nomination) and 11 (voting).)
-To facilitate transfer of fractions of votes, each initial vote's value was multiplied by 1000, giving a quota of 2,613.
-Eighteen candidates were elected on the first count: one with four (4,000) first-preference votes and 17 others with three (3,000) each.
-The report on the conduct of the election speculated that groups of three TDs had coordinated their votes to ensure a candidate exceeded the quota.
-Candidates with equal numbers of first-preference votes were ranked by the number of second preferences and so on.
-The remaining twelve Senators were elected in 34 subsequent counts.
-Counting was completed after midnight, the results were announced next afternoon, and the Seanad first assembled on 11 December 1922.

-Of the sixty members of the first Senate, 36 were Catholic, 20 were Protestant, 3 were Quakers and 1 was Jewish.
+Of the sixty members of the 1922 Seanad, 36 were Catholic, 20 were Protestant, 3 were Quakers and 1 was Jewish.
 It contained 7 peers, a dowager countess (Ellen, Countess of Desart, who was Jewish), 5 baronets and several knights.
-The New York Times remarked that the first senate was "representative of all classes", though it has also been described as, "the most curious political grouping in the history of the Irish state".
+The New York Times remarked that the first senate was "representative of all classes".
+It was described in 2008 as "the most curious political grouping in the history of the Irish state".

-On 26 November 1924, Alice Stopford Green presented to the Seanad a vellum parchment signed by all but one (Note: The exception was Eamonn Mansfield (resigned 1922).
+On 26 November 1924, Alice Stopford Green presented to the Seanad a vellum parchment signed by all but one (Note: The exception was Eamonn Mansfield, who resigned before taking his seat.
 Signatories included Thomas MacPartlin (died 1923) and later Douglas Hyde and John O'Neill (elected in 1925).) member of the 1922–1925 Seanad, in an ornate casket commissioned from Mia Cranwill based on Gallarus Oratory.
-After the 1936 abolition of the Seanad, the casket was donated to the Royal Irish Academy.
+After the abolition of the Seanad in 1936, the casket was donated to the Royal Irish Academy.

+Cathaoirleach

+When the Seanad first convened on 11 December 1922, Sir Thomas Esmonde proposed that George Sigerson, as the oldest member, sit as temporary chairman.
+This was seconded by Alice Stopford Green and agreed by the Seanad.
+Sigerson sat again as temporary chairman on the following day.
+Later on 12 December, Lord Glenacy was proposed by John MacLoughlin and seconded by Henry Guinness for the position of chairman for one year.
+This was agreed without a vote, but with Maurice George Moore and Jennie Wyse Power speaking against.
+On the same day, James Douglas was proposed by Edward MacLysaght and seconded by James Moran for the position of vice-chairman for one year, and this was agreed by the Seanad.
+Their positions were confirmed on 12 December 1923.